 Lit 1 abc.
 Literature Past and Present.
 9 units (3-0-6); first, second, third terms.
 An exploration of great literature from the Middle Ages or the Renaissance to the present, and a critical search for the permanent qualities that keep literature "alive."
 Instructors: Staff.
-Students may not receive credit for both Lit 1 and Lit 3.
+Students may not receive credit for both Lit 1 and Lit 2 a.

-Lit 2.
-Comedy.
+Lit 2 a.
+Tragedy.
 9 units (3-0-6); first term.
-Readings in the theory and practice of comedy (and satire), in an effort to understand the nature of the genre, the sources from which it springs, and the different forms it may take.
+Readings in the theory and practice of tragedy, in an effort to understand the nature of the genre, the sources from which it springs, and the different forms it may take.
+Not offered in 1978-79.
 Instructors: Staff.

-Lit 3.
-Tragedy.
+Lit 2 b.
+Comedy.
 9 units (3-0-6); second term.
-Readings in the theory and practice of tragedy, as above (in Lit 2).
+Readings in the theory and practice of comedy (and satire), as above (in Lit 2 a).
+Not offered in 1978-79.
 Instructors: Staff.

-Lit 4.
+Lit 2 c.
 The "I" in Literature.
-9 units (3-0-6); third term.
+9 units (3-0-6); second term.
 Beginning with a study of lyric poetry, both traditional and contemporary, the course will focus upon the ways in which first-person literature has become a dominant form in the modern era.
-Instructors: S. Ende and staff.
+Instructor: Ende.